bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
 * Make pagination placeholder same as pagination button to avoid jumpiness.
+* Figure out best name for promoPage/promoPath, and rename all of them

 * Create onesheet page
 * Create promo page